angeldzzz23/Restaurant/README.md

 This is a project based off of the restaurant assingment from the iOS Data Collections book.
 I am implementing some key features that differentiate it from the assignement on the book.

+ # Currenly working on:
+ - working on the displaying on fetching the products and displayin them on the collectionview.

 # Key Differences:
  - the UI is created programmatically using UIkit instead of storyboards
  - replaces the categories tableview with a collectionview.